 - a CD of support materials including observation scales and examples of practice.

-Note that the Respect Reflect Relate package as a whole addresses all eight VEYLDF Practice Principles, however the different components align to differing Practice Principles.
-Educators should therefore use the components applicable to their needs and goals.
+The package as a whole addresses all eight VEYLDF practice principles; however, different components align with different practice principles.
+Educators should use the components applicable to their needs and goals.

 Factors to consider: educators will benefit from working together to consider how to create an active learning environment and maximise children's wellbeing and involvement.